alanvardy/alan_vardy/posts/2022/09-20-pg-stat-statements.md

 ## Clear the view before querying

-Before using the `pg_stat_statements` view, we likely want to clear it first so that all the statistics we see are up to date.
+If we want to use the `pg_stat_statements` view, it is a good idea to clear it first so that all the statistics we see are up to date.
 If we don't clear it, we will see all the stats back to the last time someone cleared it, including issues we have already fixed.

 Run in your Postgres client